NU-iz-da-fam/common-libraries-helpdesk/README.md

 sudo apt install libopencv-dev python3-opencv
 ```
 After installing, if default python version and python version supported by OpenCV are different, this will lead to a problem
-<strong>ModuleNotFoundError: No module named 'cv2' </strong>.
+<strong>Error: ModuleNotFoundError: No module named 'cv2' </strong>.
 To solve this, check your python version first.
 Open terminal.
 ```
 python3 --version
 ```